-Below, we wish to inform you about the gathering of personal data when using this Internet service.
-Personal data is all data which relates to you personally, such as your name, address, email address and user behaviour.
-We are obliged to provide this information in accordance with § 13 Paragraph 1 of the EU General Data Protection Regulation (GDPR)
+You shall find information on the collection of personal data when you use this website below.
+Personal data is defined as being all data that can be related to you, e.g. your name, your postal address, your email address and your user behaviour.
+We are obliged to do so pursuant to Sect.
+13 subsect.
+1 of the EU General Data Protection Regulation (GDPR).

 Who is the responsible provider?

-The controller in accordance with Article 4 Number 7 GDPR and § 13 of the German Telemedia Act (TMG) is:
+The controller pursuant to Art.
+4 No. 7 GDPR and the service provider pursuant to Section 13 of the German Telemedia Act (TMG) is:

-represented by the Managing Director Mr Johann Erich Wilms
+represented by the director Mr Johann Erich Wilms

 59494 Soest, Germany